Sweden sex competition hoax

 In June 2023, a hoax was posted online stating that Sweden had officially declared sex a sport and was hosting Europe's first-ever sex competition.
-This was false.

 Spread

 On various news outlets and social media platforms, news claiming "Sweden Hosting First-Ever Sex Competition" and "Sweden Officially Declares Sex as a Sport" emerged, asserting that Sweden was organizing a sex championship.
 According to the articles, the competition allegedly included various categories such as "oral sex" and claimed that participants from around the world were gathering in Sweden to compete.

 Media circulation

 The initial reports about the sex competition were published by news outlets such as Marca, Greek City Times, Canadian daily The Beacon Herald, South African media house IOL, Pulse Nigeria, German media house RTL, and Pakistani news websites such as MMnews.
 Spanish sports daily Marca listed participants' names who would allegedly represent their countries.
 It reports, "Twenty people from different countries are expected to compete and the winners of the events will be decided by a panel of judges scoring from five to 10 and by popular audiences."
 It further published another report detailing the rules of the competition without providing any legitimate sources, without proof of such a competition.
 CNBC TV18 published "details" on how individuals could participate in the event, including an email address linked to the "Swedish Sex Federation."
 Times of India reported "Sweden will soon host the European sex championship."
 It detailed the rules of the tournament, and says the Kamasutra will aid the participants.